Danielle Green smiling with long brown hair parted down the middle wearing a white button up shirt

 The students engaged in a research sprint with their PDT Advisors to uncover valuable insights about PDT’s member community and ecosystem.
 Over five days, students practiced primary and secondary research, including interviews with members.
 The four student teams will present their findings to the PDT community for feedback.

-THURS · Jan.
-26, 2023
+THURS · January 26, 2023

-Catalytic Factor Analysis:
+Catalytic Factor Analysis

-Many (most?) of our design-research methods are designed for point-problems that demand point solutions.
+Many (most?) of our design-research methods are designed for point problems that demand point solutions.
 All good.
 But not so good when those methods are applied to complex problems.

 Catalytic Factor Analysis is a method designed to address complex sociotechnical challenges through a structured conversation with the crowd.
 This technique specifically creates a means for both characterizing wicked socio-technical problems and identifying the focus areas to transform the system toward a resolution.
 The result is the ability to focus resources – state, civil, and institutional, political, entrepreneurial, and educational – on those catalytic factors to transform the system.
 I will use several examples from recent work to illustrate the method.

-THURS · Dec.
-1, 2022
+THURS · December 1, 2022

-Are you job ready?
+Are you job-ready?

 Jobs associated with design and design thinking have been increasingly attractive to people wanting to make a career change, but there is so much information out there knowing what steps to take can be difficult.
 Are you exploring a career change or thinking about making some shifts within your current role?
 Are you looking for inspiration and guidance from other people on similar journeys?
 Are you job-ready?
 Join the conversation and bring your questions!

-THURS · Nov.
-17, 2022
+THURS · November 17, 2022

 There is a saying at IDEO: “If a picture is worth a 1,000 words, a prototype is worth 10,000 meetings.”
-Prototyping is an inseparable element of Design Thinking; both as mindset and as practice.
+Prototyping is an inseparable element of Design Thinking; both as a mindset and as a practice.
 It’s the Design Doing sibling of Design Thinking.
-While it’s impossible to overstate the power and importance of prototyping throughout the design process, it remains one of the most underutilized, misunderstood, and often misused parts of the process.

-THURS · Oct.
-13, 2022
+THURS · October 13, 2022

-Leo frishberg: Shifts in the workplace
+Shifts in the Workplace

 How much time should employees be “in the office?”
 What is the impact of a fully remote workforce on an organization’s productivity, innovation and culture?
 By shifting work to our homes, how do organizations address employee safety, equity, access and privilege?